They Fought for Their Country

-They Fought for Their Country (Они сражались за Родину) is a 1975 Soviet war film in two parts based on the eponymous novel written by Mikhail Sholokhov and directed by Sergei Bondarchuk.
+They Fought for Their Country (Они сражались за Родину) is a 1975 Soviet war film in two parts, based on the eponymous novel written by Mikhail Sholokhov and directed by Sergei Bondarchuk.
 It was entered into the 1975 Cannes Film Festival.
 The film is the story of a Soviet platoon fighting a rearguard action during the German drive on Stalingrad.
 The film was selected as the Soviet entry for the Best Foreign Language Film at the 49th Academy Awards, but was not accepted as a nominee.

 Plot

 July 1942.
 After having lost a large number of soldiers in battle, a Soviet rifle regiment retreats to Stalingrad.
-During a pause, the soldiers talk about various topics, then bathe and sleep.
+During a pause on the Don steppe, the soldiers talk about various topics, then bathe and sleep.
 One of the soldiers of the regiment, Pyotr Lopakhin (Vasily Shukshin), who gives the impression of a merry fellow and a joker, goes to a nearby village for salt and a bucket to cook freshly caught crayfish in.
 Relying on his talkative charm, Lopakhin makes a request to an old Cossack woman (Angelina Stepanova) but is met with contempt as the soldiers retreat leaving the locals to fend for themselves.
 After a difficult conversation, it turns out that behind the mask of a merry fellow Lopakhin, there emerges a serious person who is deeply worried about the fate of his country, and the old woman fulfills his request.

 Interrupting the cooking of their crayfish, an order arrives directing them to occupy and hold the high ground in the middle of the steppe.
 Digging in through rocky ground, the regiment's men set up positions and manage to repel the first tank attack with grenades and anti-tank rifles.
 Before the second wave, German aircraft bomb the positions of the regiment resulting in many casualties and Private Nikolai Streltsov (Vyacheslav Tikhonov), Lopakhin's friend, suffers heavy shell shock.
 The second German tank attack is almost successful, but arriving Soviet reinforcements push the enemy back.

 The regiment marches that night through a burning wheat field.
 Private Ivan Zvyagintsev (Sergey Bondarchuk), a former combine operator, is horrified by the great loss of food caused by the war.

 Having reached the next farm, while the fighters are preparing for battle, Lopakhin flirts with a local woman, managing to obtain two jugs of cold milk for his comrades.
 In the next battle, using a PTRD, he shoots down a German Junkers Ju 87 attack aircraft, which crashes and explodes into a hill.